brbsix/subsystem/README.rst

     subsystem --scan FILE...

-Note: Executing subsystem with the ``--scan`` option from a GUI will open ``subnuker`` in a new terminal window.
+Executing subsystem with the ``--scan`` option from a GUI will open ``subnuker`` in a terminal window.
 It is configured to use ``xfce4-terminal``.
 Let me know if you'd like to support another terminal and I'll add the feature.

 To silence ``notify-send`` notications upon failure: